How to Let Go of Regrets in the New Year So that You Can Be Happy (2023)

 Did we do it because we were scared or because we were depressed or because others made the choice for us?

-I didn’t chose running because, in spite of being told I was excellent by the PE teacher, I didn’t believe that I could do it.
-I chose culinary school instead of hotel management because my then boyfriend thought that is what I wanted to do.
+I didn’t choose running because, in spite of being told I was excellent by the PE teacher, I didn’t believe that I could do it.
+I chose culinary school instead of hotel management because my then boyfriend thought that was what I wanted to do.
 I didn’t take a look at the emotional struggle I had dealt with my whole life because it just felt like too much effort.

 Because a key part of letting go of regrets is looking to the future and the potential that is there for you and reaching out and taking it.

-I know that, since I have dealt with my depression, I make my own decisions and I stick to them.
+I know that, since I have dealt with my depression, I make my own decisions, and I stick to them.
 As a result, I very much have the life that I always wanted to have.
-That life started at 50 years old but I have a lot of years left so it’s ok.
+That life started at 50 years old, but I have a lot of years left, so it’s ok.